hidfeb/Hidfeb/README.md

-# Moinsen there, I.m Hidfeb
+# Moinsen there, I'm Hidfeb
 I'm self-taught teenage developer passionate about backend development and software enginneering

 I'm focusing on mastering C++ and Java (oop)